New York Knife Possession Crimes: FAQ

 A gravity knife is defined as one that has a blade in the handle that can be released either by use of gravity or centrifugal force and which then locks in place in the open position.
 Just possessing this “weapon” was a crime for many years, even without any intent to use it for any criminal purpose.
 This definition is very broad and could be used to encompass all kinds of what would commonly be considered “normal” knives such as those used for work and readily available on websites or stores such as Home Depot.
 On May 30, 2019, Governor Cuomo signed a bill into law removing these from the statute that lists “per se” weapons.
 This bill brought the law into compliance with a federal court decision that determined that our laws in this regard were too vague and, therefore, unconstitutional.
 Additionally, and equally relevant, these blades are no longer considered “deadly weapons.”
 It is, therefore, now legal to carry, provided no other circumstances exist that might otherwise make it illegal.

 Saland Law’s criminal lawyers and former Manhattan prosecutors represent clients in all matters throughout the metropolitan area and lower Hudson Valley.

-Call the New York State criminal defense lawyers and former New York City prosecutors at (212) 312-7129 or contact us online today.
+Call the criminal defense team and former prosecutors at (212) 312-7129 or contact us online today.